JulePralle/SDC_Term1_Project4_AdvancedLaneLineDetection/README.md

 IMAGES

-These three images will be further used in this report to show all the steps which are taken to detect the lane lines.
-These images are choosen because they are good examples for demonstrating the typical difficulties while lane line detection like shadows and diffrent colours of the pavement.

 ## Persective Transform
-A perspective transform maps the points in a given image to different, desired image points with a new perspective.
+A perspective transform maps the points (source points) in a given image to different, desired image points(destination points) with a new perspective.
 Here we use the perspective transform in a bird’s-eye view that let’s us view a lane from above.
 This will be useful for calculating the lane curvature later on.

 The figures below show the process steps of the perspective transformation.
 The red marks are showing the source points in the left image and the destination points in the the right and already warped image.